- 3 Years (Full time)

 You’ll develop key skills in digital media design and production from your first year, as well as an understanding of different theories and approaches in communication and media.
 At the same time, you’ll examine the cultural, technological, political and economic contexts that have shaped the development of digital media and the research that will shape its future.

-Year two will allow you to build on this foundation, as you develop advanced skills in web programming, study visual communication and work on real industry briefs.
+Year 2 allows you to build on this foundation, as you develop skills in programming, study visual communication and work on real industry briefs.
 You’ll also develop your research skills and choose from a range of optional modules to tailor your studies according to your own interests and career plans.
-You can study media policy, digital storytelling, video games, motion graphics and design among many other topics.
+You can study from a range of options , including media policy, digital storytelling, video games, motion graphics and design, among many other topics.

-By your final year you’ll have the skills and knowledge to produce a substantial piece of independent project work, either applying your research skills to complete a dissertation on a media-related topic of your choice or developing your own digital media product, service or campaign, from initial pitch through to finished product.
+By your final year, you’ll have the skills and knowledge to produce a substantial piece of independent project work, either applying your research skills to complete a dissertation on a media-related topic of your choice or developing your own digital media project, such as a product, service, campaign or creative installation, from initial pitch through to finished output.

 Have a look at some final year projects produced by previous students on this course.